linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/BMW Valuation Report.md

 **Business Highlights**

 **- Automotive Segment:** In 2023,  BMW achieved record sales of 2.55 million vehicles,  including significant growth in all-electric vehicle sales,  which increased by 74.1% to 375, 716 units.
-The segment's revenues rose to €132, 277 million,  with an EBIT margin of 9.8%.
+The segment's revenues rose to €132, 277 million,  with an [[Earnings Before Interest and Taxes (EBIT) Formula and Example|EBIT]] margin of 9.8%.

 **- Motorcycles Segment:** BMW Motorrad set a new sales record with 209, 066 units,  marking a 3.0% increase.
-The segment's EBIT margin remained stable at 8.1%,  with strong growth in Europe and the Americas.
+The segment's [[Earnings Before Interest and Taxes (EBIT) Formula and Example|EBIT]] margin remained stable at 8.1%,  with strong growth in Europe and the Americas.

 **- Financial Services Segment:** Despite a 7.6% decline in profit before tax to €2, 962 million due to higher refinancing costs,  the segment maintained a low credit loss ratio and saw a 3.4% increase in new credit financing and leasing agreements.